bachew/damnode/README.md

 Node.js in Python virtual environments

-DamNode allows you to easily install and use Node.js in Python virtual environments.
+Damnode allows you to easily install and use Node.js in Python virtual environments.

 TODO: Clean up tests, use PyTest and Tox, implement uninstall